mvolkmann/blog/src/meteor.md

 that automatically update whenever the database is updated in a way that affects the query results.

-For example, to always get the latest tasks from a `Task` collection:
+For example, to always get the latest tasks from a `task` collection:

 ```js
 // A query can limit the documents returned,